virtue-tech-guru/calibre-local-llm-assistant/README.md

 - Tested with llama3.2:1b

 Planned Features:
-- Extract unstructured data from epubs mobi or books to structured for making this app enabled for data engineers.
+- Extract unstructured data from epubs mobi or books convey to structured for making this app allowed to use by data engineers.